Scientists: Duck is 1st wild bird flu case in US in 5 years

 The Eurasian H5 avian influenza was first detected by Clemson University scientists and confirmed by federal testing, the school said in a news release.

 The U.S. Department of Agriculture alerted global health officials.
-Scattered Eurasian H5 infections have been detected in 2022 from Portugal to Bulgaria and in December, two cases were reported in eastern Canada, officials said.
+Scattered Eurasian H5 infections have been detected in 2022 from Portugal to Bulgaria, and in December two cases were reported in eastern Canada, officials said.

 Anyone who has poultry, including backyard farms, needs to review their practices to keep birds safe from disease, said State Veterinarian Michael J. Neault, who runs Clemson University’s Livestock Poultry Health program.